CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 2 3 Dangers from private use of mobile devices

 When employees are given their own smartphones, tablets and phablets, there is always a risk that they will use the devices illegally privately.
 This creates several problems for the information security of the institution.
 For example, users could independently install apps that contain malicious software or visit web pages that could infect the device with malware.
-Similarly, user-installed apps can be a risk to the institution's information stored on the device, such as: For example, you can directly access contacts, calendars, e-mails, or documents.
+Similarly, user-installed apps can be a risk to the institution's information stored on the device, such as: For example, you can directly access contacts, calendars, emails, or documents.
 This allows data to flow away or conversely enter the institution in an uncontrolled manner.
 Well-known examples are social media and instant messaging apps.

 ### 2 4 Insufficient synchronization with the MDM
-In order for the MDM to be able to enforce the regulations defined by the responsible persons on the mobile devices, the devices must be regularly synchronized with the MDM.
+In order for the MDM to enforce the rules defined by the responsible parties on the mobile devices, the devices must be synchronized with the MDM on a regular basis.
 For example, if a device is not connected to the MDM for an extended period of time, new or updated rules can not be applied.
 Also, if there is no connection to a lost device, the data can not be deleted remotely.

 ### 2 5 Incorrect administration of the MDM

 MDM solutions are complex applications with typically several hundred different rules.
 Not all rules can be combined and vice versa many rules depend on each other.
-Administration errors may expose endpoints to various threats that directly or indirectly affect the confidentiality, availability or integrity of the data and applications.
+Administration errors may expose endpoints to various threats that directly or indirectly affect the confidentiality, availability, or integrity of data and applications.

 ### 2 6 Inappropriate rights management in the MDM